Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 > [!warning]
 >
-> This documentation applies only to the **new Outlook** and not to the " [classic Outlook](https://support.microsoft.com/office/installer-ou-r%C3%A9installer-outlook-classique-sur-un-pc-windows-5c94902b-31a5-4274-abb0-b07f4661edf5) " available in the Microsoft 365 suite or previously installed on your computer.
+> This documentation applies only to the **new Outlook** and not to the "[classic Outlook](https://support.microsoft.com/en-gb/office/installer-ou-r%C3%A9installer-outlook-classique-sur-un-pc-windows-5c94902b-31a5-4274-abb0-b07f4661edf5)" available in the Microsoft 365 suite or previously installed on your computer.
 >
 > To distinguish between the two Outlook versions when both are installed, type "Outlook" in the Windows search bar.
 You will then be able to see the difference as shown below.
 The new Outlook has no special mention.
 >
 > ![outlook Windows](images/outlook-windows-identify01.png){.thumbnail .h-500}
 >
-> To configure your MX Plan or Zimbra Starter email address on classic Outlook, refer to our guide " [MX Plan / Zimbra Starter - Configure your email address on classic Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016) ".
+> To configure your MX Plan or Zimbra Starter email address on classic Outlook, refer to our guide "[MX Plan / Zimbra Starter - Configure your email address on classic Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016)".

 ### Add the account <a name="add-account"></a>